-Economic stability, FDI policy liberalisation, including opening up of single-brand retail and improvement in the consumer sentiment, is expected to help global brands witness a conducive environment for investment into Indian retail and retail realty sector.
+Economic stability, FDI policy liberalisation, including opening up of single-brand retail and improvement in the consumer sentiment, is expected to help global brands witness a conducive environment for investment in Indian retail and retail realty sector.

 "There's a steady rise in shoppers' desire to consume foreign brands due to increased brand awareness, and the scenario looks even more inviting.
-As more global brands realise this, they are expected to enter

-India in 2016.
+As more global brands realise this, they are expected to enter India in 2016.
 This will make development of world-class malls, having superlative designs and ambience, the need of the hour," said Anuj Puri, chairman & country head, JLL India.
-"As of now, the number is not big, but it is improving dramatically, and we will see huge inflow in the years to come."